On 9th of May 2018, Addy Osmani shared Guess.js during Google I/O 2018. His talk can be found here.

 I really appreciated the invitation and went through the process as quickly as possible.
 Although that was an amazing recognition from Google, I got even more thrilled by the opportunity to join the Angular organization on GitHub as a member with write access to the mobile-toolkit repository.
 This gave me the opportunity to create value with bigger reach!

-Because of my contributions to the Angular core, Angular mobile toolkit, Angular style guide and Angular CLI I got nominated for Google Peer Bonus.
+Because of my contributions to the Angular core, Angular mobile toolkit, Angular style guide, and the Angular CLI I got nominated for the Google Peer Bonus.

-That was my first talk in front of more than 1,500 people and I was extremely excited by the opportunity.
+That was my first talk in front of more than 1,500 people!

 Because of my activities in the AngularJS community and my popular blog posts, Packt Publishing invited me to write a book about Angular.
 I was thrilled when they told me that Miško Hevery has agreed to be my technical reviewer.
 That was an amazing honor for me since I'm following his work even before he created AngularJS.

 In 2015, I graduated my MSc in Software Engineering from Sofia University.
-I appreciated every subject we went through and found them practical applications in my day to day development process.
 For my last class, I developed a programming language with a distributed front end and call stack.

 My thesis was on topic "Remote Access to Physical and Virtual Machines" and was related to modules of what we later called Rhyme.com.

-Later, my document got translated to French, Japanese, Russian and Chinese.
+Later, worldwide contributors translated the document to French, Japanese, Russian, and Chinese.

 A few hours after that, I wrote the first draft of the AngularJS style guide.
-Later, it got translated into 13 different languages and got 75 external contributors!
-Now the project has 5k stars on GitHub.
+Later, it got translated to 13 different languages and got over 75 external contributors!
+Now the project has over 5k stars on GitHub.

 In 2013, I graduated my BSc degree from the Department of Mathematics and Computer Science at Sofia University.
-I got highest grade from my class and got highest score for my MSc admission examination.
+I got the highest grade in my class and the highest score for my MSc admission examination.

 That's why in October 2012, I organized the first SofiaJS meetup at initLab, the local hackerspace in Sofia.
 There were maybe...40 people?
 That was a huge success for me.
 I was so happy I can chat about what I do and exchange ideas with others.

-Until then, I organized tens of events either by myself or with the help of the other co-organizers, especially Mihail Mateev who has been an amazing help!
+Until then, I organized tens of events either by myself or with the help of the other co-organizers, especially Mihail Mateev (the most prominent MVP in Bulgaria) and Georgi Serev!

 In high school, I was taking apart in National competitions in software development.
-According to the rules, students have to develop a complete software project on whatever topic we want to and present it in front of a jury from Sofia University.
+According to the rules, students had to develop a complete software project on whatever topic we want and present it in front of a jury from Sofia University.

-For one of these competitions, I developed a CMS system from scratch (yes, not even jQuery) with intensive Ajax usage (yes, Ajax was a big thing back then...we used to do hidden frame for browsers which didn't have XMLHttpRequest support).
-My CMS system was awarded and was used as official website for my high school.
+For one of these competitions, I developed a CMS system from scratch (yes, not even jQuery) with intensive Ajax usage (yes, Ajax was a big deal back then...we used workaround the lack of wide support for XMLHttpRequest with hidden iframes).
+I was a laureate in a few competitions and my CMS system was used for the official website of my high school.

 Later this year, I was awarded a plaque and announced as leader of the course because of my achievements in information technologies, astronomy, and physics, martial arts, tennis, and mathematics.